-U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT WASHINGTON, DC 20410-1000 à Work with the RE/HUD to develop mitigation measures.
-Continue to the Worksheet Summary below.
-Provide any documentation supporting this determination.
+U.S. DEPARTMENT OF HOUSING AND URBAN DEVELOPMENT WASHINGTON, DC 20410-1000

 This Worksheet was designed to be used by those "Partners" (including Public Housing Authorities, consultants, contractors, and nonprofits) who assist Responsible Entities and HUD in preparing environmental reviews, but legally cannot take full responsibilities for these reviews themselves.
-Responsible Entities and HUD should use the RE/HUD
+Responsible Entities and HUD should use the RE/HUD version of the Worksheet.